DoctorZulu/Stream-Helper/README.md

-# Stream-Helper
+# FlixAlways
-App to help select your next viewing experience

 Live application at [FlixAlways.com]

+FlixAlways is an application that makes selecting your next viewing experience a painless endeavour.
+Keep a collection of the movies you've already seen.
+We'll never recommend you anything you've given the thumbs-down or previously watched.
+Filter movies by streaming provider for convenience.
+Find your next movie with Flix Always!

 ### Dependencies/Packages